jes-wd/anchor-episodes-index/readme.txt

 Once activated, go to the settings and fill out the Anchor Site URL and Anchor RSS URL fields (be sure to add the URL's without a "/" at the end, otherwise it will not work).

 Then copy the shortcode you'll see on the settings page and paste it in any page or post.

+If you want to add multiple different podcasts on the site, you can define the RSS and Site URL's as shortcode attributes instead of on the settings page.

+Shortcode examples:
+- [anchor_episodes] - Uses values set in the settings page
+- [anchor_episodes site_url="https://anchor.fm/your-podcast" rss_url="https://anchor.fm/s/123456-your-key/podcast/rss"] - Overrides values set on the settings page

 == Changelog ==